repyourhood619/sublimeSnippets/README.md

-# sublimeSnippets
+# Sublime Snippets
 Snippets for Bootstrap and other classes.
-Need to install Emmet to use all snippets.

 Install Snippets to print out html templates, loops and CSS in one word.